tohidhanfi20/Fiverr_project/PROJECT_SUMMARY.md

 ## Overview

-This project implements a comprehensive cloud-based education platform with **6 microservices** deployed across **AWS and Google Cloud Platform**, meeting all specified requirements.
+This project implements a comprehensive cloud-based education platform with **6 microservices** deployed across **AWS and Microsoft Azure**, meeting all specified requirements.

 ## Requirements Met